 Sandra usually picks up these toiletries, as well as donations of clothing, at ‘Solace’, the monthly lunch event held at the Jesus Centre for refugees and asylum seekers.
 Alongside ‘Community Feast’, the event run for homeless people, it’s a chance for people to build friendships and get the support they need.
 As a small charity, with Christian roots, community is very important to us; it makes life more meaningful, it causes us to look beyond ourselves and it gives us hope.

 To be able to continue running events like this, and all our normal services, we need your support!
-Please consider donating to our crowdfunding winter appeal.
+Please consider donating to the Jesus Centre.